 Dark chocolate, particularly varieties with at least 70% cocoa content, is not only a delicious treat but also beneficial for your skin.

-These polyphenols help protect the skin from sun damage by reducing inflammation, and neutralizing free radicals caused by UV rays.
+These compounds help protect the skin from UV-induced damage by neutralizing free radicals and reducing inflammation.

 9. Watermelon